Catholic Archbishop Criticizes Trump's Visit To St. John Paul II Shrine

 President @realDonaldTrump and @FLOTUS Melania Trump visited the Saint John Paul II National Shrine in Washington, D.C. pic.twitter.com/wI883W2aHO— Team Trump (Text TRUMP to 88022) (@TeamTrump) June 2, 2020

-Gregory said in a statement that John Paul II was a defender of the dignity of human beings who "certainly would not condone the use of tear gas and other deterrents to silence, scatter or intimidate them for a photo opportunity in front of a place of worship and peace."
+Gregory said in a statement that Pope John Paul II was a defender of the dignity of human beings who "certainly would not condone the use of tear gas and other deterrents to silence, scatter or intimidate them for a photo opportunity in front of a place of worship and peace."

-Gregory, who became Washington's Catholic archbishop last year, is poised to become the first African American cardinal from the U.S.
+Gregory, who became Washington's Catholic archbishop last year, is poised to become the first black cardinal from the United States.

 In response to the criticism, the shrine said Trump's trip on Tuesday had been planned in advance.